 - As the Graduate Scholarship Committee Chair, I am responsible for selecting and/or approving recipients of graduate awards offered by the University of Alberta and administered by FGSR.
 I also oversee the creation of all new graduate awards and scholarships at the University of Alberta.

-- As an Associate Dean, I have the opportunity to work on a variety of special collaborative projects designed to improve the graduate school experience and to manage emergent issues.
-Inspiring Possibilities is one project about which I am particularly excited.
+- As Vice Dean (Interim), I have the opportunity to work on a variety of special collaborative projects designed to improve the graduate school experience and to manage emergent issues.
+For example, Inspiring Possibilities is one project about which I am particularly excited.
 This initiative was created with the intention of providing pathways for indigenous students to enter graduate school.

 - Stay active and find something fun to occupy your time outside of your academic studies.
 Take up a new hobby.
 Progress in an established one.
 Participate in sports.
 Whatever the case, find something outside of your studies that gives you joy.
 Too often (and I was guilty of this), graduate students enter their programs and jettison all that does not pertain directly to it.
 They work in their labs and on their theses and all the while their guitars, sketchbooks and skates gather dust.

 - For most students, graduate studies are the source of significant stress.
 Activities, sports and hobbies not only provide a welcome break from tedium of reading theory and running statistics, but are remarkable sources of stress relief.

 Vice-Dean Hogeveen's faculty page at the Department of Sociology.